Pinacol rearrangement: Example of asymmetrical pinacol rearrangement

 When a pinacol is not symmetrical, there is a choice for which hydroxyl group will leave and which alkyl shift will occur.
 The selectivity will be determined by the stability of the carbocations.
 In this case although both choices are tertiary, the phenyl groups result in significantly higher stabilization of the positive charge through resonance.

 Stereochemistry of the rearrangement

 In cyclic systems, the reaction presents more features of interest.
 In these reactions, the stereochemistry of the diol plays a crucial role in deciding the major product.
-An alkyl group which is situated trans- to the leaving –OH group alone may migrate.
-If otherwise, ring expansion occurs, i.e. the ring carbon itself migrates to the carbocation centre.
+An alkyl group which is situated trans- to the leaving –OH group may migrate to the carbocation center, but cis- alkyl groups migrate at a very low rate.
+In the absence of trans- alkyl groups, ring contraction may occur as the major product instead, i.e. the ring carbon itself may migrate.
 This reveals another interesting feature of the reaction, viz. that it is largely concerted.
 There appears to be a connection between the migration origin and migration terminus throughout the reaction.

 Moreover, if the migrating alkyl group has a chiral center as its key atom, the configuration at this center is retained even after migration takes place.